Alexander Low, Lord Low: Life

-He was born on 23 October 1845 the son of James Low of The Laws, in Berwickshire and his wife, Jessy Turnbull of Abbey St. Bathans.
-He was educated at Cheltenham College then studied Moral Science at St Andrews University and St John's College, Cambridge.
-He then began a Law course at Edinburgh University.
+Alexander Low was born on 23 October 1845, the son of Jessy Turnbull of Abbey St. Bathans and her husband, James Low of The Laws, Berwickshire.
+He was educated at Cheltenham College then studied Moral Science at the University of St Andrews and St John's College, Cambridge.
+He then began a law course at the University of Edinburgh.
 He passed the Scottish Bar as an advocate in 1870.

 In 1875 he was working as an advocate from 1 Queensferry Street in Edinburgh's West End.

 In 1889 he was made Sheriff of Ross and Cromarty.
 In November 1890 he was elected a Senator of the College of Justice.

-In 1895 he was living at 12 Drumsheugh Gardens, a very fine Victorian townhouse.
+In 1895 he was living at 12 Drumsheugh Gardens, a fine Victorian townhouse.

-He resigned on grounds of ill-health in 1904 and died at the family home of The Laws on 14 October 1910 and was buried at Whitsome churchyard.
+He resigned on grounds of ill-health in 1904 and died at the family home of The Laws on 14 October 1910.
+He was buried at Whitsome churchyard.